- Federal Observers

-The Act permits federal observers to monitor procedures in polling places and at sites where ballots are counted in certified political subdivisions.
-The Voting Section conducts investigations to determine whether it is likely that minority voters will not be allowed to cast a ballot without interference in particular polling places on election day, and therefore whether federal observers are needed.
-If so, the Voting Section notifies the Office of Personnel Management (OPM) that federal observers are needed, which OPM recruits, and then, in cooperation with Voting Section attorneys, supervises the people who serve as federal observers.
-Federal observers write reports of the activities they witness in polling places and provide those reports to the Voting Section.
-The Voting Section will assess these reports to determine whether further enforcement of the Voting Rights Act is needed in the political subdivision.
+The Voting Rights Act permits federal observers to monitor procedures in polling places and at sites where ballots are counted in eligible political subdivisions.
+The Division determines whether federal observers are needed in an eligible jurisdiction.
+If so, the Division notifies the Office of Personnel Management (OPM) that federal observers are needed, which OPM recruits, and then, in cooperation with Division attorneys, supervises federal observers.
+Federal observers write reports of the activities they witness in polling places and provide those reports to the Division.

-Political subdivisions certified by the Attorney General for federal observers under the Voting Rights Act prior to the Shelby County decision were:
+For historical purposes, the political subdivisions certified by the Attorney General for federal observers under the Voting Rights Act prior to the Shelby County decision were:

 |Bethel Census Area||10/06/09|